munair/biopset-documentation/theory/tokenomics/biop-token.md

 The Bonding Curve will be deployed by the DAO in the case of lackluster liquidity on dexes.
 Any swap fee \(set to zero by default in both directions\) of the Bonding Curve will go to the BIOPset Treasury.

-The tokens will be locked until 6 months from launch, when the ability to deploy the Bonding Curve will be transferred to the DAO.
+The tokens will be locked until 6 months from launch when the ability to deploy the Bonding Curve will be transferred to the DAO.

 Please see [Bonding Curve](https://docs.biopset.com/references/tokens/boding-curve) for further details.

 ### Initial Tiered Coins Offering

-The initial funds for development and a bootstrap to the BIOPset Liquidity will be done through the ITCO \(Initial Tiered Coins Offering\).
+The initial funds for development and bootstrap to the BIOPset Liquidity will be done through the ITCO \(Initial Tiered Coins Offering\).
 For more details about the [ITCO](https://docs.biopset.com/references/tokens/itco).

 ### Dex Rewards

-To incentivise Uniswap liquidity we will provide incentives to the Uniswap Liquidity Providers that will stake their LP tokens.
+To incentivize Uniswap liquidity we will provide incentives to the Uniswap Liquidity Providers that will stake their LP tokens.

 ### Developer Fund